 The events covered in this application provide for the public interest in numerous ways.
-Notably, by offering cultural, charitable, community and social engagement opportunities to different public audiences.
+Notably, by offering cultural, charitable, community and social engagement opportunities to different public audiences, while also bringing vital funds to allow EventLambeth to facilitate smaller cultural events for free / low cost delivered by community organisations across the Borough.